 I don’t know about you, but crying bucket loads on my wedding day was to be expected — and I did!

 With a ball of tissues in hand, it turned out I was pretty good at fighting through the tears.
-For those bride’s who need an extra tissue to wipe away happy tears, this personalised handkerchief would make a good gift.
+For those bride’s who need an extra tissue to wipe away happy tears, a personalised handkerchief would make a good gift.

 More Inspiration: Guide to Must-Have Wedding Morning Gifts for the Bride